ItsMeriem/My-Data-Work/chicago-gun-violence.md

 <img src="Red Lining.png" width="500"/>
 </p>

 While these practices have stopped, their effect is strong and alive.
-The concentration of poverty and gun violence in Black neighborhoods, shown in earlier maps, mirrors the "red lines".
-Given its deep-rooted history, this issue deserves to be looked at as a systemic one.
+The concentration of poverty and gun violence in Black neighborhoods, shown in earlier maps, mirrors the "red lines."
+This deep-rooted history is a systemic problem that will require a systemic solution.